Movement for Justice and Development in Syria

-The group, which openly advocates for the removal of Syrian President Bashar Al-Assad, is banned in Syria.
+The group, which openly advocated for the removal of Syrian President Bashar al-Assad, was banned by the Ba'athist regime.
+During the Syrian civil war, the movement participated to the Syrian National Council and then to the National Coalition of Syrian Revolutionary and Opposition Forces (Syrian National Coalition).

 Leaders

-Anas Al-Abdah is currently Chairman of the Movement for Justice and Development in Syria.
+Anas al-Abdah is currently Chairman of the Movement for Justice and Development in Syria.
 He was born in Damascus in 1967 and grew up there before leaving for Jordan in 1980 to study for a BSC in Geology at Yarmouk University.
 He moved to the UK in 1989 to continue a post-graduate degree in Geo-physics at Newcastle University.
 Since 1991 he has worked in IT management, and has well over ten years experience in the field.

 Dr. Ibrahim Almeriy is Member of the MJD Executive Board.
 He was born in Idlib in 1973 and grew up in Syria before moving with his family to Jordan.
 He graduated in Medicine from Mosul University, and established a successful practice in Amman.
 He was very active among the Syrian student organizations in Jordan and Iraq.
 He is currently training to practise in the UK.

 Dr. Assem Aba Zaid is a Member of the MJD Executive Board.
 He was born in Dar'a in 1968, and moved to Iraq to study for a BA in Economics at Mosul University.
 He continued his studies and obtained master's degree in Economics and PhD in Stock Markets.
 He taught economics in various countries and has considerable knowledge and experience of student and political activism.
 He has several published papers.

 Mamoun Naqqar is a leading figure of the MJD Jordan Office.
 He was born in Hama in 1953, and served as a Syrian Air Force pilot for seven years.
 He has founded a highly successful drip-irrigation business in Jordan.
 He has remained active in Syrian politics for over 25 years.

 Connections with other opposition groups

-The Movement for Justice and Development in Syria was co-founded by Anas Al-Abdah and his brother Malik Al-Abdah, the former currently chairing it.
-While Anas Al-Abdah is also a signatory of the Syrian Observatory for Human Rights and secretary of the Damascus Declaration Support Committee in the UK, his brother Malik set up the London-based Syrian opposition satellite channel Barada TV.
+The Movement for Justice and Development in Syria was co-founded by Anas al-Abdah and his brother Malik al-Abdah, the former currently chairing it.
+While Anas al-Abdah is also a signatory of the Syrian Observatory for Human Rights and secretary of the Damascus Declaration Support Committee in the UK, his brother Malik set up the London-based Syrian opposition satellite channel Barada TV.

+Anas al-Abdah participated to the Syrian National Council, and was the president of the Syrian National Coalition from 2016 to 2017 and from 2019 to 2020.